hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-x-zip.png" alt="zip" width="50"/>

-A ``.zip`` files with precombiled binaries for x86_64 Windows 7/9/10/11 can be downloaded [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64.zip).
+A ``.zip`` files with pre-combiled binaries for x86_64 Windows 7/9/10/11 can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64.zip).
 After downloading, unpack the file and double-click on ``flounder.exe`` in the previously created directory.

 <img src="https://hep-mh.com/files/mimetypes/application-x-desktop.png" alt="exe" width="50"/>

-A standard installer in ``.exe`` format can be downloaded [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64-setup.exe).
+A standard installer in ``.exe`` format can be downloaded from [here](https://hep-mh.com/files/packages/flounder-latest-windows-x86_64-setup.exe).
 After downloading, double-click the file and proceed with the installation process.

-### • **macOS/iOS** •
+### • **macOS / iOS** •

-Currently, there do not exist any builds for macOS and  iOS, as I simply lack access to a macOS device, which is needed to build for these platforms.
-There might be a native version for macOS in the future, but since Apple does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), the future looks a lot less promising for iOS. **However, even on these platforms, you can simply use the web version.**
+Currently, there do not exist any builds for macOS and iOS, as I lack access to a macOS device, which is needed to build for these platforms.
+There might be a native version for macOS in the future, but since Apple does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), the future looks a lot less promising for iOS. **However, even on these platforms, you can always use the web version.**